iCliniq Logo

 Welcome back to icliniq.com.

 The heart rate should be between 60 to 70 beats per minute.
 If the heart rate is 38 beats per minute, the pacemaker is not functioning.
 Which type of pacemaker was implanted and when?
 Was it a dual chamber, single chamber, ICD (implantable cardioverter defibrillator), or biventricular?
 Does he have co-morbidities like diabetes, hypertension, kidney or thyroid problems?
 Did he have an angiography and echocardiography done in the past?
 Since how long does he have heart failure?
 Does he have breathlessness?
 Share all his relevant investigations and current symptoms.
-Thank you.

 Patient's Query

 His reports read as below.
-Left ventricle: The cavity size is normal, wall thickness is mildly hypertrophied, systolic function is moderately reduced, estimated ejection fraction is 35 to 40%, there is severe apical hypokinesis.
+Left ventricle: The cavity size is normal, wall thickness is mildly hypertrophied, systolic function is moderately reduced, estimated ejection fraction is 35 to 40 %, and there is severe apical hypokinesis.
 Heart disease (balloting) with the rest of LV showing mild hypokinesis.
 Cannot rule out ischemic heart disease in lad territory's Taktosubo (stress) cardiomyopathy.
 Clinical correlation is advised.
 Left ventricular diastolic function parameters are indeterminate.
-Left atrium: Normal in size, mitral valve thickness is normal, there is no evidence of stenosis, the pulmonary valve is normal, the tricuspid valve is normal, the aorta is mildly dilated, and inferior vena cava are normal in size.
+Left atrium: Normal in size, mitral valve thickness is normal, there is no evidence of stenosis, the pulmonary valve is normal, the tricuspid valve is normal, the aorta is mildly dilated, and the inferior vena cava is normal in size.
 Blood pressure is 134/80 mm of Hg, and pulse is 70 beats per minute.
 Is the medication making him tired?
 Kindly advise.

 Hello,